-AKVIS Magnifier can work independently as a standalone program as well as a plug-in to Adobe Photoshop and Photoshop Elements.
-The plug-in version supports the "automate" function.
+AKVIS Magnifier AI can work independently as a standalone program as well as a plugin in Adobe Photoshop and Photoshop Elements.

 Parts of the program's window:

 The left part of AKVIS Magnifier AI’s workspace is taken by the Image Window with two tabs Before and After.
 The Before tab displays the original image, the After tab shows the result.
 You can compare the original and the resulting images by just left-clicking on any point of the image.

 You can select how Image Window and Before/After tabs will be shown by adjusting the View Modes in the bottom part of the left panel.

 Attention!
 When switching between the tabs you can notice a slight distortion of the image proportions.
 This visual effect is a result of simultaneous scaling of two images; it will have no influence on the final result.
 To minimize this effect, it is recommended to work with images using certain scales (50%, 100%, 150% etc).

 In the upper part of the program's window you can see the Control Panel with the following buttons:

 Тo the left of the Image Window there is the Toolbar with these tools:

 Double-clicking on the tool's icon on the Toolbar makes the image fit the Image Window.

 Double-clicking on the tool's icon on the Toolbar makes the image scale to 100% (actual size).